 Some hotel loyalty programs offer co-brand credit cards.
 The cards that charge an annual fee usually offer automatic loyalty status upgrades.

-One example is the Chase IHG® Rewards Club Premier Credit Card offering instant IHG Platinum status (plus other ongoing benefits) for an $89 annual fee (the annual fee is $0 the first year).
+One example is the Chase IHG® Rewards Club Premier Credit Card offering instant IHG Platinum status (plus other ongoing benefits) for an $89 annual fee.
 You need 40 nights or earn 40,000 IHG points in a calendar year to earn Platinum status without this co-brand credit card.
 New cardholders can earn 140,000 bonus points after spending $3,000 on purchases within the first three months of account opening.
 Check out our review of the IHG Rewards Club Premier Credit Card for more details.